What Is Involuntary Commitment In Texas?

 A county or district attorney or another adult can file a sworn written application for court-ordered mental health services.

-The application must be filed with the county clerk in the county where the proposed patient resides, is found, or is receiving mental health services by court order.
+File the application with the county clerk in the county where the proposed patient resides, is found, or receives court-ordered mental health services.

-If the application is not filed in the county of the proposed patient’s residence, it can be transferred to that county if good cause is shown.
+If you do not file the application in the county of the proposed patient’s residence, you can transfer it to that county if you show good cause.

 Form of Application (Sec.
 574.002)